Engagers to Follow On Twitter Instead of Bots

-Are you talking to bots?
+Are you Talking to Bots?

 I still end up conversing with people who are absent oftentimes.
-I respond to a a tweet because the link is broken or the information already outdated.
+I respond to a tweet because the link is broken or the information already outdated.
 Thus

 I actively seek out and “compile” accounts run by real people.